 (thumbnail photography by Nary Fam | Link render by Nibroc-Rock)

-With the recent rumors of a Zelda remake in the works, a huge question is now lingering in many gamers heads, what Zelda game will Nintendo release on the Switch?
+Earlier this year, there were rumors of a Zelda remake in the works.
+Since then, there has been a huge question lingering in many gamer’s heads, what Zelda game will Nintendo remake for Switch?
 Not only that, but which version of said Zelda game?

-If you didn’t know, Grezzo, the developer who handled the Majora’s Mask remake Nintendo 3DS, has put out a new job posting.
-However, this isn’t just any offer.
+If you didn’t know, Grezzo, the developer who handled the Majora’s Mask remake for Nintendo 3DS, put out a job posting back in January.
+However, it wasn’t just any job offer.
 Back when the team was in the process of remaking Majora’s Mask, they put out a listing that said, “Would you like to make a legend together.”
 This time, the website has the same sentence, except there’s a convenient “2” at the end of the sentence.
-Although it has not been confirmed by Nintendo’s it’s extremely likely that a game from The Legend of Zelda series is getting remade.
+While it was never confirmed by Nintendo, it’s extremely likely that a game from The Legend of Zelda series is being remade.
 Given that it’s listed as using Unreal Engine 4, there’s no doubt in my mind that this listing is for the Nintendo Switch.

-Thanks to the Switches’ enhanced power when in comparison to 3DS, it’s more feasible that we’ll see GameCube and Wii games (and anything older) running on the console/handheld-hybrid, with no technical difficulties.
-Heck, after seeing the gorgeous Breath of the Wild on the platform, I’m certain any previous Nintendo game could run on Switch.
-While some of Nintendo’s Zelda port were visually redone from the ground up (Wind Waker HD, Ocarina 3D), others were simply ported over with very little special treatment (Twilight Princess HD) The rumored Zelda remake is said to be in Unreal Engine 4, so I’m hoping this means Nintendo is going all out with this title.
+Thanks to the Switches’ enhanced power in comparison to 3DS, it’s more feasible that we’ll see GameCube and Wii games (and anything older) running on the console/handheld-hybrid, with no technical difficulties.
+Heck, after seeing the gorgeous Breath of the Wild on the platform, I’m certain any previous Nintendo game could run on Switch with ease.
+While some of Nintendo’s Zelda ports were visually redone from the ground up (Wind Waker HD, Ocarina 3D), others were simply ported over with very little special treatment (Twilight Princess HD) The rumored Zelda remake is said to be in Unreal Engine 4, so I’m hoping this means Nintendo is going all out with this title.

 Will we get the classic versions of Ocarina of Time and Majora’s Mask like the Wii U did, or the updated 3DS remakes?
 And Let’s not forget about the Wii U. Nintendo released a gorgeously remastered version of The Legend of Zelda: The Wind Waker on their home console in 2013; followed by an HD port/remaster of Twilight Princess.
 I’m curious to see how Nintendo will handle this.
-They know fans would love those games on Switch, but it may be afraid of projecting the Switch as a port machine.
-I don’t think they should look at it that way.
-They can market the Switch as the #1 place to get all your favorite Nintendo classics, and new titles.
+The company knows fans would love those games on Switch, but it may be afraid of projecting the Switch as a port machine.
+I don’t think Nintendo should look at it that way.
+It can market the Switch as the #1 place to get all your favorite Nintendo classics, as well as new titles.
 One important thing the Switch offers that no other Nintendo console did is an account system, which future proofs all of our purchases (finally!).
-This will (hopefully) be the last time we all buy Ocarina of Time or any classic Nintendo games for that matter.
+This will (hopefully) be the last time we all buy Ocarina of Time, or any classic Nintendo games for that matter.